Gizele Oliveira Shows Off Tanned Bod In Zebra-Print Bikini

 Oliveira accessorized with a colorful, beaded necklace, as her tattoo peeked through in the first photo.
 She also placed her left hand on her head, and looked into the distance to her right.
 Her makeup appeared very natural, while her hair was worn in a heavy right part.

-A second photo from the series showed the model as she walked towards the ocean.
+A second photo from the series showed the model as she walked toward the ocean.
 The miniskirt rode up her left leg slightly, as she popped her left hip.
 Her hair was pulled back behind her shoulders, while dramatic clouds filled the sky.